 - To pancetta, add carrots, onion, celery, and garlic with a pinch of salt.
 Saute until vegetables are very tender, 10 to 12 minutes.
 (Note: If the vegetables start to brown before they are very tender, add a splash of water as needed.)

-- Add kale / chard leaves, tomatoes (including liquid), stock, beans, and parmesan rind.
+- Add dried oregano, dried thyme, kale / chard leaves, tomatoes (including liquid), stock, beans, and parmesan rind.
+Scrape up any brown bits on the bottom of the pot (this will prevent the burn error).

 - Pressure cook: Close and lock the lid.
 Set steam valve to Sealing.
 Cook on manual / high for 35 minutes.